PrimeDAO/contracts-v2/README.md

 ## Deployment

 This project uses the hardhat-deploy plugin to deploy contracts.
 To deploy contracts in general you can run `npx hardhat deploy --network <network_name>`.
 This will deploy all contracts in the `deploy` directory.
 The deployed contracts will then be saved within the `deployments` directory.
-Since not all contracts need to be deployed to mainnet, there are two custom scripts for `mainnet` and `rinkeby` to make sure we don't deploy any test contracts to the mainnet.
-These can be executed the following way:

-**Mainnet Deployment:**  `deploy:contracts:mainnet`
-**Rinkeby Deployment:**  `deploy:contracts:rinkeby`

-The mainnet deployment script will only execute those deployment functions that contain the `MainDeploy` tag.
+To deploy run the following command:

+`npx hardhat deploy --network <network_name>`

 ## Interacting with contracts